ActiveState/documentation-public/content/state/_index.md

 ## Installing the State Tool

+{{% notice note %}}
-**Note**: Currently, the State Tool is supported for ActivePython and ActivePerl projects on Linux and Windows.
+Currently, the State Tool is supported for ActivePython and ActivePerl projects on Linux and Windows.
 Upcoming releases will support macOS and additional languages.
+{{% /notice %}}

 ### Installation on Linux